gkapfham/virtualmutationanalysis/README.md

 devtools::test()
 ```

-Executing the test suite with the aforementioned commands should produce the following output:
+Running the test suite with the aforementioned commands should produce the following output:

 ```shell
 combine-original-dbmss : .......